How to Become a Nurse Midwife in Alabama: Complete Guide to CNM Programs and Licensure

 Sponsored Content

-Step 4: Establish Collaborative Practice Agreement with Licensed Physician
+Step 4: Establish a Collaborative Practice Agreement with a Licensed Physician

 Alabama law requires CNMs to practice in collaboration with licensed physicians.
 This collaborative relationship ensures comprehensive patient care while allowing CNMs to practice within their full scope of competency.